glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

 - Integrating MPC tools and dockerized development workflow

 ## Recent Changes
+- Committed: Improved category mapping, sorting, and clickable subtotals in all reports.
+- IRS worksheet and all-categories reports now highlight unmapped business categories and allow direct navigation to filtered transactions.
+- **NEW:** Classification logic now always sets `transaction.category` to the mapped, allowed LLM `category_name` for all classification actions (single, batch, escalation).
+This prevents legacy or custom category values (e.g., 'Staging Expenses') from persisting and ensures only allowed business/IRS categories are used.
+Escalation and retry logic is in place to enforce strict mapping and flag for review if the LLM cannot comply.

+## Outstanding Issue
+- Custom business categories (e.g., 'Staging Expenses') are not mapped to IRS categories (e.g., 'Staging'), so their subtotals may not appear in IRS worksheet reports even if they show in the all-categories report.
+- This results in a disconnect between custom/user-defined categories and standardized IRS worksheet categories.

+## Next Steps / Recommendations
+- **Parent Mapping:** Use the `parent_category` field in `BusinessExpenseCategory` to explicitly map custom categories to IRS categories.
+This allows aggregation and reporting to roll up custom categories under the correct IRS line.
+- **Fuzzy Matching:** Implement a fuzzy string matching system to suggest or auto-map similar category names (e.g., 'Staging Expenses' → 'Staging').
+This can be used as a fallback or for admin review.
+- **Schema Enforcement During Classification:** During transaction classification, enforce or suggest selection from a controlled vocabulary (IRS + business categories), possibly with auto-complete or admin override, to reduce drift.
+- **Admin UI for Mapping:** Build an admin interface to review, approve, and manage mappings between business and IRS categories, including suggestions for unmapped categories.
+- **Reporting Logic:** Update report aggregation to use the parent mapping or fuzzy match when rolling up subtotals for IRS worksheet lines.

+## Action Item
+- Document and discuss the best approach for maintaining robust, user-friendly category mapping between custom business and IRS worksheet categories.
+Prioritize a solution that is maintainable and transparent for both admins and end users.

 ### MPC Tools Integration and Dockerized Workflow
 1. Added MPC tools integration (GitHub, Discord, Task Manager, PostgreSQL)